martinandert/inflected/README.md

 string foreignKey(string className[, boolean separateClassNameAndIdWithUnderscore])
 ```

-Creates a foreign key name from a class name. `separateClassNameAndIdWithUnderscore` sets whether the method should put "_" between the name and "id".
+Creates a foreign key name from a class name. `separateClassNameAndIdWithUnderscore` sets whether the method should put "_" between the name and "id" (default: `true`).

 ```js
 Inflector.foreignKey('Message')         // => 'message_id'